 Posted on behalf of Henness & Haight on Feb 02, 2015 in Personal Injury News

 In cases where a preventable accident or injury happens due to another's negligence, you may seek compensation from the other party.
 In this two-part article we will look at the basics of personal injury cases, how the law works and what sorts of damages you may be able to recover.
+If you think you may need representation from a trusted personal injury attorney in Las Vegas, contact us today.

 Cases that are covered by personal injury law are those where one party is injured in some way, and another party is responsible for the damage.
 The laws governing personal injury vary from state to state, but there are certain factors that are near universal.
 Personal injury cases can be pursued through formal lawsuits, but the vast majority of cases are resolved out of court through informal settlements.
 This latter method saves a lot of time and heartache for both parties.